RBingham99/tech242-2-tier-deploy-with-world-api/logic-tier/manual-testing-and-scripting/README.md

 I did run into an issue when trying to run the application but with some help from my team we discovered the commands `mvn clean` and `mvn install`, which allowed my app to run when I used the `mvn spring-boot:start` command.

 I then moved on to using enviroment variables, which were not hard to create, but it caused issues running my app until my team told me that I needed to put `-E` at the beginning of my start command to pass the enviroment variables to my app.
+However it did take quite a while for my team and I to work that out, which made this the worst blocker of the project for me.

 One thing I found particularly useful when manually testing the logic tier was to install MYSQL so I could manually check the database connection.